Explore IU Indianapolis degrees and career opportunities

 The Department of History is committed to quality teaching at the undergraduate and graduate levels.
 The department offers a variety of options for undergraduate majors and minors in history for students who need history classes for their own majors and for those who are looking for interesting electives.
 The department is proud of its close working relationships with other programs on campus, including the Museum Studies Program; the National Council on Public History; the Center for American Studies; the Africana Studies Program; and the Women’s, Gender, and Sexuality Studies Program.
 Those working toward a history major may choose one of three concentrations to pursue: U.S. history, European history, and African/Asian/Latin American history.

-Employment of historians is projected to grow 3% from 2022 to 2032, as fast as the average for all occupations.
-About 300 openings for historians are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2023).
+Employment of historians is projected to grow 2% from 2024 to 2034, slower than the average for all occupations.
+Despite limited employment growth, about 300 openings for historians are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire ( Occupational Outlook Handbook, 2025).

-According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2023, the average starting salary reported for School of Liberal Arts graduates was $50,036, and the median salary was $47,840.
+According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2024, the average starting salary for IU School of Liberal Arts graduates was $50,972, and the median salary was $49,960.

 (This section is intended for informational purposes, not prediction of actual salary.)